Lemon Rice / Variety Rice / Kalavai Sadam

 Those days when there were not much dhabas or hotels on the highways etc and long distance journey demanded ladies of the house carry food from home to ensure the family stays fed and they don’t end up spending the much needed money, such quick options were life savers.
 A bag of potato chips or some papad served along with this kept the kids happy too.

-This is a fairly easy recipe to cook but the trick lies in cooking it in the right way.
+This is a fairly easy recipe or Lemon Rice to cook but the trick lies in cooking it in the right way.
 I see most people adding hot rice into the tempering and stirring the rice mixture in a wok or kadhai before adding the lime juice and again stirring it.
 Another thing is the rice quality used to make this dish.
 Read the notes below and you will know more about what quality of rice should be preferred over Basmati (a strict no!).

 In case you are looking for other similar varieties of kalavai sadam or Variety rice from the South Indian cuisine, check out the recipes of Curd Rice or Thayir sadam and Tomato Rice or Thakkali Sadam on the blog.